knowmad/Pipulate/README.rst

 can install all the rest of the requirements for Pipulate with pip install pandas (a VERY BIG install).

+Step #2: Install Pandas and pytz from Anaconda.

+Select your environment and then find the following uninstalled programs:

+    1. pandas
+    2. pytz
+    3. colorama

+Select the checkbox then click apply.

+Step #3: Install Python libraries

+    !pip install oauth2client
+    !pip install pyfiglet
+    !pip install logzero

 ########################################
 For the impatient
 ########################################